Battledrake/SimpleAStar/README.md

 Optimizations in my algorithm include bool checks for isOpen and isClosed instead of closed list creation and open/closed list checks.
 PriorityQueue for open list.
 Neighborlist creation during Graph build with blocked node exclusion to reduce node checks.
 Replacement of List.Insert with Reverse() for improved log.
 DiagonalShortcut choice for sqrt calculation avoidance if desired.

-Active Features: Map creation via inspector values, text file, or texture.
+Active Features: Map creation via inspector values or texture.
+Visible in scene/game through gizmos and graphview/nodeview, and moveable.
 Left-Click opens nodes on grid, right click sets them to blocked.
 Shift + Left-Click paths.
 If a blocked node changes while unit is moving, re-pathing is not done.

-Future Implementations: Unit Selection.
-Top down camera and movement.
-Hex grid creations.
+Future Implementations: Hex grid creations.
 3D grid-based pathfinding.
-Map building system?
-(Will probably be a separate tool).
-Nav Unit component that functions like a NavAgent, taking a Vector3 position and calling the pathing itself (real-time updating);